hxngiee/Sketch2Art/README.md

 ## Problem definition

 ## Dataset
 ```
+1. To get enough sketch data use DeepLab3+ for data preprocessing
 pix2pix used 50,000 train data for good performance
 ```
 - Domain A : Sketch dataset (landscape image with canny edge detection)